nobiot/org-transclusion/README.md

 - File link for an entire org file/buffer; e.g. `[[file:~/org/file.org][My Org Notes]]`
 - File link with `::*heading`
 - File link with `::#custom-id`
-- File link with `::name` for blocks (e.g. blocked quotations) and tables
+- File link with `::name` for blocks (e.g. blocked quotations), tables, and links
 - File link with `::dedicated-target`; this is intended for linking to a paragraph.
 See below.
 - ID link `id:uuid`
 - File link for non-org files (tested with `.txt` and `.md`); for these, the whole buffer gets transcluded